 If the tenant is notified of a rental increase and feels the increase is excessive, they may apply to NTCAT to review the increase.

 Under NT rental laws the tenant has the right to quiet enjoyment of the property.
 The landlord is required to respect the tenant’s privacy and not enter the property without proper notice.

 Inspection of the property can occur once every three months.
 The landlord must arrange an entry time when the tenant is able to be present at the property.

 The tenant is responsible for keeping the property clean and free of damage.
 This includes notifying the landlord of any damage or repairs required.

 The landlord is required to carry out repairs within a reasonable time frame after receiving notice of the damage.
-If the repairs constitute an emergency, repairs must be organised within 5 days of notice.
+If the repairs constitute an emergency, repairs must be organised within five days of notice.

-- the tenancy agreement outlines how the charges are calculated, and
+- the tenancy agreement outlines how the charges are calculated; and

 - the property is individually metered to measure the tenant’s actual use of the utility.

-The tenant is under an obligation not to cause a nuisance in the property or engage in illegal activity.
+A tenant is under an obligation not to cause a nuisance in the property or engage in illegal activity.
 A nuisance is a repeated interference with the neighbours’ peace and privacy, such as excessive noise from the property.

+If the property has been left damaged or unclean, the landlord may retain a portion of the bond to cover the cost of cleaning or repairs.
 If the tenant does not agree with the amount being claimed from the bond, they should not sign the bond claim form.
 The landlord will then have seven days to lodge an application with NTCAT for an order for payment.